AckerlyXu/heima/articles/sql-database/sql-database-firewall-configure.md

 > You can use [SQL Database Auditing](sql-database-auditing.md) to audit server-level and database-level firewall changes.
 >

-### Azure Portal
+## Manage firewall rules using the Azure portal

-To set a server-level firewall rule in the Azure Portal, you can either go to the Overview page for your Azure SQL database or the Overview page for your Azure Database logical server.
+To set a server-level firewall rule in the Azure portal, you can either go to the Overview page for your Azure SQL database or the Overview page for your Azure Database logical server.

 > [!TIP]
-> For a tutorial, see [Create a DB using the Azure Portal](sql-database-get-started-portal.md).
+> For a tutorial, see [Create a DB using the Azure portal](sql-database-get-started-portal.md).
 >

 **From database overview page**